awslabs/aws-virtual-application-management/docs/installationOverview.md

 ### Step 1: Verify the zip archive
 The provider of the zip archive should have included a SHA 256 hash to verify the archive is the one expected.

-1. Unzip the archive.
+* Unzip the archive.
-2. Execute the following relative to the root of the unzipped archive:
+* Execute the following relative to the root of the unzipped archive:

 `components/vam-silky-smooth-deployments/packages/deployment-pipeline/scripts/verify-zip.sh <path to zip archvie> <expected SHA 256 checksum>`

-3. The script should exit with code `0` and the output should end with "`It is ok to proceed.`" If the output ends with "`Please report this to the provider of this package.`", it is highly recommended to *STOP* and do so.
+* The script should exit with code `0` and the output should end with "`It is ok to proceed.`" If the output ends with "`Please report this to the provider of this package.`", it is highly recommended to *STOP* and do so.

 ### Step 2: Creating the S3 bucket

-1. Create an S3 bucket with versioning enabled.
+* Create an S3 bucket with versioning enabled.
 This is required by CodePipeline.
-2. Upload the VAM solution zip to this bucket.
+* Upload the VAM solution zip to this bucket.

+---
+**NOTE**

-Note: Create the S3 bucket in the same region where VAM will ultimately be deployed.
+Create the S3 bucket in the same region where VAM will ultimately be deployed.
 For example, if VAM should primarily run in us-west-2 for cost purposes, then the S3 bucket should live there also.

+---

 ### Step 3: Creating a CloudFormation stack

 Create a CloudFormation stack using the CLI or console.
 The CloudFormation template used to create the stack can be found in the zip file (`components/vam-silky-smooth-deployments/packages/deployment-pipeline/config/buildspec/cloudformation.yml`).

-1. Open https://console.aws.amazon.com/cloudformation/home#/stacks/create/template in a web browser (and login to the appropriate account if needed)
+* Open https://console.aws.amazon.com/cloudformation/home#/stacks/create/template in a web browser (and login to the appropriate account if needed)
-2. Choose `Upload a template file`.
+* Choose `Upload a template file`.
-3. Click `Choose file`.
+* Click `Choose file`.
-4. Select the file `components/vam-silky-smooth-deployments/packages/deployment-pipeline/config/buildspec/cloudformation.yml` from the extracted source code and click `Next`.
+* Select the file `components/vam-silky-smooth-deployments/packages/deployment-pipeline/config/buildspec/cloudformation.yml` from the extracted source code and click `Next`.
-5. Now specify the stack details.
+* Now specify the stack details.
 Enter the stack name and required parameters.
 The parameters each have a description of their function.
-6. If the solution is to use an existing VPC and Subnets or connect AppStream Stacks to G Suite domains, specify these too.
+* If the solution is to use an existing VPC and Subnets or connect AppStream Stacks to G Suite domains, specify these too.
 Consider whether AppStream Fleet instances need to be joined to an AD domain, and/or if Dynamic Catalogs are required.
 If so, ensure that AdJoined is set to true.
 Then click `Next`.
-7. Change any stack options desired and then click Next.
+* Change any stack options desired and then click Next.
-8. Ensure that the Admin Email parameter is a valid email address.
+* Ensure that the Admin Email parameter is a valid email address.
 This is how the initial admin user credentials will be sent.
-9. Review the configuration, acknowledge that this stack will create IAM resources
+* Review the configuration, acknowledge that this stack will create IAM resources
-10. Create stack.
+* Create stack.

 ### Step 4: Obtaining website URL